codepath/android_guides/Using-the-RecyclerView.md

 To create a custom layout manager, extend the [RecyclerView.LayoutManager](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.LayoutManager.html) class.

 Here is [Dave Smith's talk](https://www.youtube.com/watch?v=gs_C1E8HwvE&index=22&list=WL) on custom layout manager
+> **Notes**: In recent version of the Support Library, if you don't explicitly set the LayoutManager, the RecyclerView will not show!
+There is a Logcat error though `E/RecyclerView: No layout manager attached; skipping layout`

 ### `RecyclerView.Adapter`